 But the next year, astronomers found a second object in a similar orbit, then another, and another.
 Instead of a planet, they had found the first of the asteroids -- large chunks of rock that were left over from the formation of the solar system.
-Ceres is the largest, with a diameter of around 600 miles (1,000 km).
+Ceres is the largest, with a diameter of almost 600 miles (1,000 km).

 For a long time, astronomers thought that Ceres and the other asteroids were the remnants of a planet that exploded.
 But today, most believe that the asteroids were prevented from coming together to form a planet by the gravity of nearby Jupiter, which nudged them on each orbit around the Sun.

 Asteroids are made of rock and metal.
 In the largest ones, the decay of radioactive elements heated their interiors, causing their material to "differentiate."
 In other words, gravity pulled the heavier materials, like iron and nickle, to the centers of these asteroids, while lighter rocks "floated" to the surface, creating a structure that is similar to Earth and the other inner planets.

 In many science-fiction movies, the asteroid belt is like a cosmic obstacle course, but the truth is far less dramatic: The asteroids are so widely separated that it's easy for a spacecraft to maneuver through the belt without even seeing an asteroid, much less running into one.

 Even so, over the life of the solar system, asteroids in the belt have undergone countless collisions, shattering many of them and sending fragments flying throughout the solar system.
 Collisions and near-collisions also have deflected asteroids from their orbits and sent them spiraling into the inner solar system.